'TIL I SEE YOU AGAIN

 But how about Jesus?
 Won’t you want to see Him?
 Jesus will be everywhere.
 He will be with you and your loved ones, enjoying your happiness.

-It may be true at that time of rejoicing you will be able to be with anyone you wish, just by thinking about that individual.
+I suspect that at that time of rejoicing, you will be able to be with anyone you wish, just by thinking about that individual.
 This will be true of your family members, and of all others, including those you have read about in the Bible.
 Won’t that be wonderful?

-And you are with those whom you love so fervently—those who like you, by living victoriously in Christ, have attained to the early resurrection from the dead.
+And you are with those whom you love fervently — those who like you, by living victoriously in Christ, have attained to the early resurrection from the dead.

 Perhaps you will want to visit loved ones, Christian or not, who did not attain to this early resurrection.
 Something like that happened before, after Jesus was resurrected.